PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 ## Entity Details

+### Task Type
+Same as One-Time task.
+2 types of Trigger: `Normal Trigger` & `Multi-Step Trigger`

 ### Family
 It's a mandatory field.
 Any Family of the application

 ### Entity
 It's a mandatory field.
 Any Legal entity of the above selected Family

+### Template Name
+Applicable only for Multi-Step trigger type.
+Its a dropdown of a Multi-Steo templates.
+Shows description of template in secondary information.
+If it is too long, it appears in the multi line.

+### Sub-Tasks
+Sub-Tasks of the trigger will be same as the [Sub-task of Multi-step task](./task-instance.md#sub-tasks)

+#### Due date
+Subtask Due date can’t be the exact date.
+It will be offset of days of parent task due date.
+Its a mandatory for all status except `Blocked` & `On Hold`.

 ### Tag
 Tag of the Task.
 Values are: `Trading` & `Money Movement`.